The Environmental Hour

 It's Later than You Think

-The Environmental Hour is an environmental news and interview public affairs program that airs Fridays from noon to 1 pm.
-Show hosts Lisa Coté, Dick Lutz and Josh Denton interview scientists, policy-makers and activists from the area to discuss environmental issues at the local, state, national, and global levels that impact our community.
-Topics covered include: water pollution, green- and traditional energy, wildlife conservation, and how you can get involved.
+The Environmental Hour is an environmental news and interview public affairs program that airs Fridays from 8am to 9am.
+Show host Lisa Coté interviews scientists, policy-makers and activists from the area to discuss environmental issues at the local, state, national, and global levels that impact our community.
+Topics covered include: water pollution, green- and traditional energy, climate change, wildlife conservation, and political actvisim, often shows include information on how you can get involved.

-Lisa has lived in the Seacoast area since 1998 and has produced the show since 2016; she hosts on the 1st and 3rd Fridays of the month.
-Lisa is a professional hydrogeologist who has worked on water supply and contaminated groundwater projects throughout New England for more than 20 years.
+Lisa has lived in the Seacoast area since 1998 and has produced the show since 2016.
+She is a professional hydrogeologist who has worked on water supply and contaminated groundwater projects throughout New England for more than 20 years.
 She’s also an environmental advocate and educator who works with a number of non-profit groups in the Seacoast raising awareness and educating the community about environmental issues, especially as they pertain to water.
 PFAS is a frequent issue covered on her show.
-Lisa is also an avid bicyclists and bike educator in the Seacoast area, and a Leader with the ACLU-NH, so her programs often address the intersection of many environmental, civil liberties, and social concerns.
+Lisa is also an avid bicyclist and bike educator in the Seacoast area, a Senior Fellow supporting the Conservation Law Foundation, and a Leader with the ACLU-NH, so her programs often address the intersection of many environmental, civil liberties, and social concerns.